DYRC: History

+In September 11 1972, the station along with DYBU went off the air, due to martial law under Ferdinand Marcos.

+In 1973, it returned on air under the new management and their branding became Sunshine City a localized version of DWIZ.
+In 1978, the frequency migrated to 963 kHz under the NARBA to GE75.
+In 1991, it became Radyo Balita after the dissolution of all Sunshine City stations especially DWIZ the frequency moved to 648 kHz from Bombo Radyo Cebu.

 On January 4, 1999, Padayon Pilipino Media Consultancy Services Inc. took over the management of the station and changed its call sign to DYXR.
 This marks the birth of Aksyon Radyo.
-Back then, its studios were located at Brgy.
+Back then, its studios were located in Brgy.
 Tangke, Talisay, Cebu.
+In August 2010, the station went off the air and Padayon Pilipino's management migrated its operations to the United States under Aksyon Radyo's US News Bureau division.

 On September 21, 2010, BisaLog Broadcasting (owned by lawyer/host Rhina Seco, DZRH-Aksyon Radyo News Bureau Manila's Niño Padilla, and Aksyon Radyo Program Director Ed Montilla) took over the management of the station and brought back its original callsign DYRC as part of its 70th anniversary.
 It moved to Unit 301 Doña Luisa Building, Fuente Osmeña.
 At the same time, DYRC launched "Dangpanan", the local version of DZRH's "Operation Tulong" that offers free medical, dental and legal services to the needy; as well as a music format on Sundays.
-Prior to its relaunch, the station went off the air in August 2010 and Padayon Pilipino's management revived its operations in the United States as the US News Buraeu of Aksyon Radyo.

 In the wake of the canonization of Pedro Calungsod in 2012, DYRC adopted a temporary branding Radyo Calungsod.

-In May 2018, Manila Broadcasting Company took over the operations of DYRC with Atty.
+In May 2018, Manila Broadcasting Company and RJR Media Solutions took over the operations of DYRC with Atty.
 Rudolph Steve E Jularbal as its Station Manager (who also happens to be the station manager of DYRC's parent station, DZRH).
 Just recently, the station moved to its current studios in GD Uyfang Building.
 The present DYRC Station OIC is Rodolfo "Dodie, Dr LOVE" Ladrera Jr.

 On November 15, 2021, Aksyon Radyo along with sister stations launched their new logos and its new corporate slogan, Sama-Sama Tayo, Pilipino! (lit.
 We are all Filipinos!).